MahadevDevops/infrastructure_automation/README.md

 Step 3: SSH configuration
 -	Generate an ssh key via key generation command.
 If you already have one go to next step
--	Copy your ssh id to the client machine.
+-	Copy your ssh id to the client machine

 $ ssh-copy-id user@10.55.100.226

 here 10.55.100.226 is the client machine which we want to configure

 Note: If ssh-copy-id is not there, install it using brew